scrapy/scrapy/scrapy/trunk/docs/topics/settings.rst

 to extract the setting in the format you need it to avoid type errors.
 In order to do that you'll have to use one of the following methods:

-.. class:: scrapy.conf.Settings
+.. class:: Settings

-.. method:: get(name, default=None)
+.. method:: Settings.get(name, default=None)

    Get a setting value without affecting its original type.